 Base oils are more polar in nature than Paraffinic oils and hence they have good cooling properties and excellent low-temperature properties.
 They also have better solubility and ability to form stable emulsions.
 KGT Oil offers base oils in various viscosity range including SN 90, SN 150, SN 350, SN 500.SN650 GROUP I

 Introduction / Specification of Bright Stock

 Bright stock is a lubricating oil of high viscosity, obtained from residues of petroleum distillation.
 Bright stock used for blending with neutral oil in preparing automotive engine lubricating oil

-Manufacturers, Exporters, and Suppliers of Bright Stock from IRAN and UAE.
+Manufacturers, Exporters, and Suppliers of Bright Stock from UAE.

 Bright Stock 150

 Sasol Bright Stock (BS) 150 is a paraffinic base oil mainly intended as base stock for the blending of high grade lubricants.

 |Density @ 20°C||kg/m3||899||D4052||365|